criblio/collector-templates/collectors/rest/netskope/README.md

 * Import the provided event breaker.

 ### Event Breaker
-* Import the included event breaker to configure the JSON Array event breaking.
+Import the included event breaker to configure the JSON Array event breaking.

+1) Copy the contents of breaker.json
+2) Navigate to Event Breaker Rules under Processing -> Knowledge
+3) Create a new breaker ruleset
+4) Edit as JSON and paste the previously copied JSON into place; save
+5) Commit and Deploy

 ## Author
 Brendan Dalpe <bdalpe@gmail.com>